“Enjoyable, enlightening, stimulating!” “Please keep up the wonderful job!”

-Discover what’s in store for New Zealand music as the University of Auckland throws open its doors with the second School of Music Festival.
-Highlighting the School’s diverse and dynamic musical life, this year’s festival features student-staff collaborations, recitals, concerts and presentations.
-With such an eclectic and inspiring line-up, you will find there is something suitable in store for everyone.
+In 2018 the University of Auckland offered a taste of the future of New Zealand music, throwing open its doors with the second School of Music Festival.
+Highlighting the School’s diverse and dynamic musical life, the festival featured student-staff collaborations, recitals, concerts and presentations.

-See the future of opera in New Zealand unfold before your eyes with the return of one of the year’s musical highlights.
-Enjoy a vocal feast of repertoire set as a vaudeville show straight out of 1910 New York.
-This production is made possible through generous support from The Wallace Foundation.
+The future of opera in New Zealand unfolded before our eyes with the return of one of the year’s musical highlights.
+This year we enjoyed a vocal feast of repertoire set as a vaudeville show straight out of 1910 New York.
+This fabulous production was made possible through generous support from The Wallace Foundation.

 DOG Jazz Quartet

-Celebrating Spring Graduation and our outstanding School of Music students, four talented soloists each perform a concerto with the University of Auckland Symphony Orchestra.
-There will also be performances from our popular music and jazz Big Band students, to top off one of the musical events of the year!
+Celebrating Spring Graduation and our outstanding School of Music students, four talented soloists each performed a concerto with the University of Auckland Symphony Orchestra.
+Also featured were prolific performances from our popular music and jazz Big Band students, topping off one of the musical events of the year!

 At the School of Music we are committed to providing our students with as much performance experience as possible.
 Each year we present over 80 events which serve as a platform upon which our students can unlock their artistic potential.